tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 ABCI++ applications must implement deterministic finite-state machines to be securely replicated by the Tendermint consensus engine.
-This means block execution over the Consensus Connection must be strictly deterministic: given the same ordered set of transactions, all nodes will compute identical responses, for all successive `FinalizeBlock` calls.
+This means block execution must be strictly deterministic: given the same ordered set of transactions, all nodes will compute identical responses, for all successive `FinalizeBlock` calls.
 This is critical because the responses are included in the header of the next block, either via a Merkle root